docQodly/docs/docs/studio/pageLoaders/events.md

 2. Either:

-    - **Specify Target Pages for "Datasource" type targets**: Enter the string-type datasource containing the name of the intended Page.
+    - **Specify Target Pages for "Qodly Source" type targets**: Enter the string-type qodlysource containing the name of the intended Page.

     - **Explore Target Pages for "Hardcoded Value" type targets**: Browse through the list of available Pages, each serving as a potential navigation destination.